 After selecting your process, choosing the right partner will help you to achieve versatility without sacrificing quality, integrity, and strength.
 So, before the fabric hits the beam, you’ll want to find a proven, high-quality yarn partner with a history of weaving across many advanced materials industries.
 When touring sites, look for facilities with tight humidity and temperature controls.
 Climate control will maintain the structure and form of your designs and prevent distortion.

 Collaboration with your advanced materials knitting partner is essential to the process.
 Consistent check-ins and regular communication will help you to get ahead of problems before the production phase.
 Consider utilizing a high sampling rate to routinely prioritize quality.

 Your entire knitting production should follow an order of operations.
 First, you should simulate the process through prototyping and testing.
 Then, evaluate your product with integrated technology during the process.
 For example, in-line cameras can record and photograph the process to confirm quality as well as monitor for any quality concerns.
 Finally, you’ll want to inspect the finished product before you verify and finalize it.

 Quality and Capability

 Throughout the process, quality should be the driving factor in your decisions.
 Not only does it prevent defects, but it will keep you a step ahead of the competition.

-With quality being the driving factor in advanced materials projects, warp knitting, and its built-in quality checks, has become the gold standard for many verticals.
+With quality being the driving factor in advanced materials projects, warp knitting with its built-in quality checks has become the gold standard for many verticals.
 For this reason, the majority of OEMs in the automotive industry are using warp knitting to fabricate their automotive designs.
 As a customer, you’ll find that most advanced materials warp knit manufacturers will let you define the knit pattern or product and the best partners are capable of reverse engineering designs.

-The structure, performance and sustainability attributes of a highly engineered warp knit project can exceed that of any other types of knitting and may be just what you need for your next successful product.
+The structure, performance, and sustainability attributes of a highly engineered warp knit project can exceed that of any other type of knitting and may be just what you need for your next successful product.